garethr/garethr-docker/README.md

 Docker recently [launched new official repositories](https://blog.docker.com/2015/07/new-apt-and-yum-repos/#comment-247448) which are now the default for the module from version 5.
-If you want to stick with the old respoitories you can do so with the following:
+If you want to stick with the old repositories you can do so with the following:

 ```puppet
 class { 'docker':